bestkakkoii/SaSH/README.md

 #### Add New Script Commands

 1. For core commands, add corresponding enumeration values in lexer.h.
 For general commands, add corresponding traditional and simplified Chinese command mappings to `static const QHash<QString, RESERVE> keywords` in script/lexer.cpp.

 2. In script/interpreter.h, add the declaration of corresponding functions, e.g., `qint64 sleep(qint64 currentline, const TokenMap& TK);` .
 Register the corresponding functions in openLibsBIG5, openLibsGB2312, and openLibsUTF8 in script/interpreter.cpp.

 3. In a file under the script category, define the content of the new command.

 - When defining a function for a new command, always use functions like `checkString`, `checkInteger`, `toVariant`, and `checkRange` to access parameters through parameter indices.

 - For conditional jumps, use `checkJump` at the end of the function to correctly or incorrectly jump based on the result.
 Use the enumeration values `SuccessJump` or `FailedJump` as the last parameter.
-For example, `return checkJump(TK, 7, bret, FailedJump);` means the 7th parameter is the jump line or label, `bret` is the result (true or false), and the jump is performed only when the result is false.
+For example `return checkJump(TK, 7, bret, FailedJump);` means the 7th parameter is the jump line or label, `bret` is the result (true or false), and the jump is performed only when the result is false.

 - Note that core commands do not need separate registration; instead, new core commands need to be declared and defined in script/parser.h and script/parser.cpp.
 Add corresponding switch cases in `void Parser::processTokens()` .